 Growing old does not mean you need to lose your teeth.
-There is a multitude of ways to not only keep your teeth intact, but to also keep them looking and feeling good.
+There is a multitude of ways to not only keep your teeth intact but also to keep them looking and feeling good.

-Risks to Oral Health as you Age
+Risks to Oral Health as You Age

-- Receding Gums: Years of harsh brushing and missed diagnosis for gum disease can lead to receding gums.
+Receding Gums: Years of harsh brushing and missed diagnosis for gum disease can lead to receding gums.

 - Dry Mouth: A common side effect of medications.

-- Medical Conditions: Diabetes, cancer, iron deficiency, thyroid problems, and various other conditions can contribute to oral health issues.
+- Medical Conditions: Diabetes, cancer, iron deficiency, thyroid problems, and other conditions can contribute to oral health issues.

 How to Look After Your Teeth

-Teeth need a sturdy jaw and healthy gums to hold them in place.
-One of the main reasons for tooth loss is periodontal disease, which is a disease affecting the areas surrounding the teeth.
+Healthy GumsTeeth needs a sturdy jaw and healthy gums to hold them in place.
+One of the main reasons for tooth loss is periodontal disease, which affects the areas surrounding the teeth.
 Examples of periodontal disease include gingivitis, receding gums, and jawbone deterioration.

-2. Regular Brushing and Flossing
+1. Regular Brushing and Flossing

 Brushing